Newsletter Automation in 2026: 9 Ways to Put Your Email Reading on Autopilot

 - Priority flagging: Mark must-read newsletters for immediate attention

 For Gmail users, combining filters with labels creates a powerful triage system.
 For Outlook users, rules plus Quick Steps can automate multi-step workflows.
+The difference between filters and AI digests is that filters organize while digests summarize.

-3. Scheduled Reading Blocks
+3. How Do Scheduled Reading Blocks Boost Productivity?

 | Schedule Type | When | Best For | Duration |